ahmedembeddedx/Everything-in-DSA/README.md

 - **Projects and Challenges**: Apply your knowledge by working on real-world projects and challenges.
 Test your problem-solving skills and gain practical experience that will set you apart in interviews and real-world scenarios.

 - **Contributions Welcome**: This repository is a community effort.
 If you find a bug, want to add new content, or improve existing ones, we welcome your contributions!
-Check out our [Contribution Guidelines](CONTRIBUTING.md) to get started.

 ## Getting Started

 1. Clone this repository to your local machine: